 Once both headlines are live on your site, set up an A/B test through Crazy Egg.
 It’s as easy as clicking on the icon and adding the relevant information.
 You can decide how long you want to run the test and other specific factors.

 After you run your first test, Crazy Egg will tell you which version “won.”
 Don’t stop there, though.
 Keep testing your headlines, using new formulas and language, to further refine the best type of headline for your audience.

 Start using Crazy Egg’s free trial to test your headlines

 Did you know that you can start testing your best headlines now with a Crazy Egg free trial?
-Sign up for our newsletter to get free tips and advice from our team, and use your trial to get a feel for how Crazy Egg works.

 The best headlines convince your audience to click.
 Of course, you have to follow up with amazing copy, but that’s a topic for another post.